How to Use Tynker with Minecraft Education

 - Students can save their work individually - otherwise, if they’re using shared computers, they’ll lose their creations and overwrite each others’ work.

 - Students gain access to lots of additional free content.

 - You can view student creations.

-The Tynker Workshop allows students to use code blocks to create programs that run in Minecraft: Education Edition.
-Students can use the Code Builder to view the Tynker Workshop side-by-side with Minecraft: Education Edition, meaning that they can create a program and then immediately see it run.
-This allows them to easily experiment, test, and debug their code and to create amazing things in Minecraft: Education Edition.
+The Tynker Workshop allows students to use code blocks to create programs that run in Minecraft Education.
+Students can use the Code Builder to view the Tynker Workshop side-by-side with Minecraft Education, meaning that they can create a program and then immediately see it run.
+This allows them to easily experiment, test, and debug their code and to create amazing things in Minecraft Education.

 Tynker offers 13 fun coding tutorials to show students the power of code and help get their imagination flowing.
 These projects are organized from beginner to advanced, and help students work up to the most challenging activities.
-They provide step-by-step instructions on how to build and customize coding projects for Minecraft: Education Edition.
+They provide step-by-step instructions on how to build and customize coding projects for Minecraft Education.

 Here are some examples of projects that students can make with our coding tutorials: